Ammar Ramadan

-Ammar Manaf Ramadan (عَمَّار رَمَضَان; born 5 January 2001) is a Syrian professional footballer who plays as an attacking midfielder for FC DAC 1904 Dunajská Streda in Slovak Fortuna League.
+Ammar Ramadan (عَمَّار رَمَضَان; born 5 January 2001) is a Syrian professional footballer who plays as an attacking midfielder or a winger for FC DAC 1904 Dunajská Streda in Niké liga and the Syria national team.

 Club career

+Early career

+Ramadan started his career at Jableh, then Baniyas Refinery in Syria, before joining Qatari side Al-Khor.

 Youth clubs in Italy

-Ramadan left Syria for Italy in October 2015, where he initially joined Cimiano Calcio, then he played for Juventus's youth team from 2016 to 2019.
+Ramadan left Syria for Italy in October 2015, where he initially joined Cimiano Calcio, then he played for Juventus's youth team from 2016 to 2019, where he teamed up with players such as Moise Kean, Fabio Miretti and Nicolò Fagioli.

 Ferencváros

 In January 2019, he joined Hungarian side Ferencváros.
 On 23 June 2020, Ramadan played his first professional match for Ferencváros in a 1–0 defeat against Fehérvár.
-He later won the 2019–20 Nemzeti Bajnokság I with Ferencváros.
+He later won the 2019–20 Nemzeti Bajnokság I with the club.
+However, he was excluded from the 29-man squad for the 2020–21 UEFA Champions League.

+In 2021, he joined Soroksár and Spartak Trnava on loan, where he won the 2021–22 Slovak Cup with the latter.

 DAC Dunajská Streda

 After spending the summer break with DAC Dunajská Streda, Ramadan signed with the club on 22 July 2022 after impressing the staff led by Adrián Guľa.
+On 11 August 2022, he made his debut in European competitions by starting in a 1–0 away defeat against FCSB during the 2022–23 UEFA Europa Conference League third qualifying round.

+On 13 July 2023, he scored a goal in a 2–1 win over Dila Gori in the first leg of the 2023–24 UEFA Europa Conference League first qualifying round, to become the first Syrian to score in that European competition.
+However, his club was eliminated with a 3–2 defeat on aggregate.
+A month later, on 23 August, he scored his first career hat-trick in a 5–1 away win over Gabčíkovo in the Slovak Cup.

+International career

+Ramadan was part of Syria U19 national team during the 2018 and 2020 AFC U-19 Championship qualifications, scoring three goals in total, yet Syria were eliminated from the group stage in both competitions.

+On 26 September 2022, he made his debut for Syria senior national team in a 1–0 defeat in a friendly match against Iraq.
+On 31 December 2023, he was named in the Syrian squad for the 2023 AFC Asian Cup in Qatar.

 Personal life

 Ramadan's father, Munaf, was also a footballer.